3mdeb/rte-workshop/README.md

 Presentation
 ------------

 RTE-Workshop presentation is created with Remark - in-browser, markdown-driven slideshow tool.
-To run such presentation, go to directory with all required files and run:
+To run such presentation, clone this repository, then go to
+`rte-workshop` directory with all required files and run:

 ```
 sudo python -m SimpleHTTPServer 80